 Keep these notices about creditable coverage, because you may need them later.
 If you enroll in a Medicare plan that includes Part D drug coverage, you may need these notices to show that you have maintained creditable coverage.
-If you didn't get a notice about creditable coverage from your plan sponsor, you can get a copy from your former employer or retiree plan's benefits administrator, or your former employer or union.
+If you didn't get a notice about creditable coverage from your plan sponsor, you can get a copy from the University of California (plan sponsor).